 the Chute - at its confluence with the Dirty Devil it has dropped 6,000 feet (1,825 m) in elevation; and Canyons highlights a few of the spectacular canyons in the Swell.

-The Photo Gallery presents photos for individual viewing.
+The Photo Gallery presents photos for individual viewing and an auto-show for viewing the photos in a slide show.

-Chamber of the Basilisk, is in our Utah State Parks/Goblin Valley State Park article.
+Chamber of the Basilisk, is in the Goblin Valley State Park article.